ankane/distribute_reads/README.md

 end
 ```

-**Note:** If lag on any connection exceeds the max lag and lag failover is used, *all connections* will use primary.
+**Note:** If lag on any connection exceeds the max lag and lag failover is used, *all connections* will use their primary.

 ### Availability